808BITT/forged_heroes/web_app/README.md

 - **Parameter Management**: Define tool parameters with type validation and descriptions
 - **JSON Generation**: Automatically convert your tool definitions to proper JSON format
 - **Tool Organization**: Categorize tools and search through your collection
+- **The Armory**: Interactive visualization of tool schemas with fluid animations and category-based exploration
 - **API Backend**: Store tools persistently on a server for sharing and reuse
 - **Responsive Design**: Works on desktop and mobile devices